 This is still nearly three times as much as all the other planets together.
 It revolves around the Sun in just under 12 of our years, and spins on its axis in less than 10 hours; hence its day is much shorter than ours, and there are 10,494 days in the Jovian year.
 The velocity of rotation at Jupiter's equator-27,800 miles an hour is more than 26 times as fast as Earth's.
 Jupiter's dense atmosphere contains deadly methane and ammonia gases.
-Because of its distance from the Sun, an average of 483 million miles, Jupiter receives only about 1/27th as much light and heat as Earth, and its surface is intensely cold.
+Because of its distance from the Sun, an average of 483 million miles, Jupiter receives only about 1/27th much light and heat as Earth, and its surface is intensely cold.

-Of Jupiter's 12 moons, the four largest-Io, Europa, Ganymede and Callisto (all except Europa being larger than Earth's moon)-may be seen readily in small telescopes, and their changing positions in relation to the planet make an interesting study for the amatcur.
+Of Jupiter's 12 moons, the four largest-Io, Europa, Ganymede and Callisto (all except Europa being larger than Earth's moon)-may be seen readily in small telescopes, and their changing positions in relation to the planet make an interesting study for the amateur.
 Some nights all four are on one side, sometimes three on one side and one on the other, sometimes paired.
 At other times they are eclipsed by the planet or are seen passing across Jupiter's disc, casting a tiny shadow on the cloudy surface.

-Visible in the pre-dawn sky in the spring of 1962, Jupiter rises a few minutes earlier each night until by July it will be up by late evening.
-In the constellation of Aquarius, it will be in opposition to the Sun on August 31, rising then at sunset and being visible all night.
-An evening sky object during the autumn, it will set earlier each night until by the year-end it will have set by midnight.
-Early in 1963, Jupiter moves in gradually to the Sun with which it is in conjunction on March 16, after which it returns to the morning sky during the spring of 1963.
+Visible in the morning sky during the spring of 1963, Jupiter rises a few utes earlier each night until by mid-summer it will be rising in the east by midnight.
+By October, when it reaches opposition to the Sun, it will rise at sunset and then will appear a little earlier each evening until by the year-end it will be found in the southern sky at sunset.
+It continues to move closer to the Sun during the early part of 1964 and will reach conjunction with the Sun on April 22, after which it again becomes a "morning star."
+Saturn's Rings Unique SATURN, with its unique ring system, is one of the most interesting objects for the amateur astronomer with a small telescope.

-Saturn's Rings Unique

-SATURN, with its unique ring system, is one of the most interesting objects for the amateur astronomer with a small telescope.
 Saturn, at an average distance of 886 million miles from the Sun, takes nearly 30 years to complete one revolution.
 Second only to Jupiter in size, it is 72,000 miles in diameter and weighs about 95 times as much as Earth.
-Like Jupiter, it spins on its axis very swiftly, its day being about 10/4 hours long.
+Like Jupiter, it spins on its axis very swiftly, its day being about 101⁄4 hours long.
 Of Saturn's nine satellites or moons, only one, Titan, is readily seen in a small telescope.
-Saturn's exquisite ring system may, astronomers believe, be the remnants of one or more moons which have disintegrated.
+Saturn's exquisite ring system , astronomers believe, be the remnants of one more moons which have disintegrated.